-and weight-loss worked.
-The U.S. GLP-1 RA market is expected to exceed \$100 billion by 2030 with total U.S. users comprising about 9% of the population.
-This growth is a tremendous boon to Defendants but comes at a significant cost.
-Financially, it is expected that Defendants' lobbying efforts will pay off, and GLP-1 RAs may be added to prescription drug coverage under Medicare Part D in the coming years.
-Some analysts project that this will add \$13.6 to \$26.8 Billion to Medicare Part D expenses even if only 10% of people with obesity use them, causing a significant shift in premiums and coverage in other areas.

-- 22. The outsized growth of the market for GLP-1 RAs also means that the patient base has expanded to include many patients who would be better served choosing alternate treatment paths.
+- 22. Defendants' efforts to expand and grow the market both for treatment of diabetes and weight-loss, whether off-label or not, worked.
+The U.S. GLP-1 RA market is expected to exceed \$100 Billion by 2030 with total U.S. users comprising about 9% of the population.
+8 This growth is a tremendous boon to Defendants but comes at a significant cost.
+Financially, it is expected that Defendants' lobbying efforts will pay off, and GLP-1 RAs may get added to prescription drug coverage under Medicare Part D in the coming years.
+Some analysts project that this will add \$13.6 to \$26.8 Billion to Medicare Part D expenses even if only 10% of people with obesity use them, causing a significant shift in premiums and coverage in other areas. - 23.
+The outsized growth of the market for GLP-1 RAs also means that the patient base has expanded to include many patients who would be better served choosing alternate treatment paths.
 Defendants' marketing campaigns have altered the public understanding of weight loss treatment, creating the impression that GLP-1 RAs are not just one tool among many available to doctors, but are instead "miracle drugs."
-But, these patients, like Plaintiff, were lured into a false sense of hope that GLP-1 RAs, such as Wegovy, would guarantee results and be efficacious and safe.
-Plaintiff injected Wegovy believing that he was doing something to promote his health when, in fact, it had the opposite effect. - 23.
-As a result of the foregoing, Plaintiff took Wegovy, which caused him to develop NAION.
-Plaintiff is now suffering from the devastating consequences of vision loss and will continue to suffer from the loss of vision for the rest of his life.
+But, these patients, like Plaintiff, were lured into a false sense of hope that GLP-1 RAs, such as Ozempic, would guarantee results and be efficacious and safe.
+Plaintiff injected Ozempic believing that she was doing something to promote her health when, in fact, it had the opposite effect. - 24.
+As a result of the foregoing, Plaintiff took Ozempic, which caused her to develop NAION.
+Plaintiff is now suffering from the devastating consequences of vision loss and will continue to suffer from the loss of vision for the rest of their life.